-Recently, I finished reading The Healing Self : A Revolutionary New Plan to Supercharge Your Immunity and Stay Well for Life, by New York Times Bestselling Authors, Deepak Chopra, MD and Rudolph Tanzi, PhD.
-It’s a powerful read particularly at a time when our health is greatly at stake due to the pandemic.
-The Healing Self focuses on the merging of mind and body as one and consciously living from a whole-systems approach.
+The Healing Self by New York Times Bestselling Authors, Deepak Chopra, MD and Rudolph Tanzi, PhD. is a powerful read addressing stress as an invisible enemy and focuses on the merging of mind and body as one and consciously living from a whole-systems approach to heal oneself.

 Stress as the Invisible Enemy in Plain Sight

-In this book, a couple of chapters focused on the effects of stress and stress reduction.
-I learned that even small frustrations can affect us on a cellular level eventually leading to physical manifestations when the body can’t adapt to the stress.
+In the book, I learned that even small frustrations can affect us on a cellular level eventually leading to physical manifestations when the body can’t adapt to stress.
 Some may experience digestive issues or headaches or being excessively tired.
-It can even trigger inflammation with worst case scenario leading to a systems breakdown with a person experiencing a stroke or a heart attack.
+It can even trigger inflammation with worst case scenario leading to a systems breakdown where a person might experience a stroke or a heart attack.

 For a couple of months, I went through a number of testing – physical and neurological, however without a diagnosis.
 Nothing in my test results pointed to anything alarming.
 This was the catalyst to include meditation into my morning routine which I found grounding.
 I also learned mindful strategies to pay closer attention to my emotions and practiced more self-compassion.
 With much humility, I leaned into my faith and spent a lot of time praying as well.
 Eventually, the sensations subsided.
 It took about a year when I began to feel normal again.